kunle123-ui/kunle/Tutorials.md

 }
 ```

-If you observe the output of `eosd` you should see:
+If you observe the output of `nodeos` you should see:

 ```
 Hello World: ${account}->transfer